MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public void ChangeDevice(DeviceDescriptor device)
 ```

-Changes the device of `this` NDArrayView to the specified device.
+Changes the device of the NDArrayView to the specified device.

 Parameter:
-*  `device`: the target device of `this` NDArrayView object.
+*  `device`: the target device of the NDArrayView object.

 ## class Axis
 Denotes an Axis of a [`Variable`](#class-variable).
 Besides the static axes corresponding to each of the axes of the Variable's shape, Variables of kind 'Input' and any 'Output' Variables dependent on an 'Input' Variable also have 2 additional dynamic axes whose dimensions are known only when the Variable is bound to actual data during compute (viz. sequence axis and batch axis denoting the axis along which multiple sequences are batched)